-- Prepare public notices and communication materials. - Administer contribution agreements with parties to support their participation in the PLS. - Support community-led development of CCP components related to PLS hot topics, as well as related engagement, training and evaluation. - Develop user-friendly toolboxes, including plain language literature reviews, map resources and other materials for supporting CCP processes. - Provide technical support for CCP implementation, including support for research, monitoring, and stewardship activities. - Prepare proposals, reports, planning documents, correspondence, and public communication materials related to CCP. - Provide oversight and training of an SRRB Intern. - Assist in developing a program and funding framework to support a sustainable CCP system in the Sahtú. - Other duties as directed by the Executive Director from time to time.
+- Support community-led development of community plans, including engagement, training, and evaluation. - Assist with the development of user-friendly tools, including planning guides, plain language literature reviews, map resources and other materials for supporting PFF processes. - Assist with preparing public notices and communication materials.
+Provide technical support for PFF implementation, including support for research, facilitation, monitoring, and stewardship activities. - Assist with preparing proposals, reports, planning documents, correspondence, and public communication materials related to PFF. - Assist in developing a program and funding framework to support a sustainable PFF approach in the Sahtú. - Support range planning activities within the Sahtú - Other duties as directed from time to time.